jamesgawn/market-data-api/README.md

 The follow paths are supported:

 * /
-* /fund/<isin> - To retrieve the associated fund price
+* /fund/_isin_ - To retrieve the associated fund price, replace ISIN with the relevant value for the fund concerned. e.g. /fund/GB00B0CNGR59

 ## Development